TELECOMMUNICATIONS INSTRUCTION

 Feed the tape past the erase and record/replay heads and through the pinch assembly.
 The

-matt side of the tape should be against the heads and the small hole should just have
+matt side of the tape should be against the heads and the small hole is near the

 emerged from the pinch-wheel assembly.